 If you are going to shoot flowers in the rays of sunlight, then the best time is the morning or an hour before sunset.
 In the daytime, the light is too bright, and you will have to use a diffuser sheet.

-Too much light affects the quality of the photo, blurring texture of the petals and leaves and reducing the contrast depth.
-It is also essential to take the angle in which natural light is behind the plant.
+Too much light affects the quality of the photo, blurring the texture of the petals and leaves and reducing the contrast depth.
+It is also essential use an angle in which natural light is behind the plant.
+The best setting for this type of flower photography would be to use an aperture of approx. f/16 to allow the sunrays to turn into a startlight like above.
 Thus you can get a beautiful background.

 19. Shallow Depth of Field